rasql/pygame-tutorial/docs/sandbox.rst

 The function :py:func:`spam` does a similar thing.

-The class :class:`Game` is always used to subclass a game application.
+The class :class:`App` is always used to subclass a game application.

 .. function:: pyfunc()